The prosecutor or defense attorney might seek to introduce expert testimony regarding retrograde extrapolation in a DUI-related case.

 5. The scientific basis of the opinion(s).

-G. The case record shall include:
+G. The case record shall include the following:

 1. Who the analyst obtained information from and the date(s) it was obtained;